-- Volume Weighting: Each

-Constituent Trading Platform will be

-weighted to appropriately reflect the

-trading volume share of the Constituent

-Trading Platform relative to all the

-Constituent Trading Platforms during

-this same period.
-For example, an

-average hourly weighting of 67.06%,

-14.57%, 11.88%, and 6.49% for

-Coinbase, Kraken, LMAX Digital, and

-Crypto.com, respectively, would

-represent each Constituent Trading

-Platform's share of trading volume

-during the same period.
+volume share of the Constituent Exchange relative to all the Constituent Exchanges during this same period.
+For example, an average hourly weighting of 67.06%, 14.57%, 11.88%, and 6.49% for Coinbase Pro, LMAX Digital, Kraken, and Bitstamp, respectively, would represent each Constituent Exchange's share of trading volume during the same period.

-- Inactivity Adjustment: Assume that a Constituent Trading Platform represented a 14% weighting on the Index Price of the digital asset, which is based on the per-second calculations of its trading volume and price-variance relative to the cohort of Constituent Trading Platforms included in such Index, and then went offline for approximately two hours.
-The index algorithm would automatically recognize inactivity and start deweighting the Constituent Trading Platform at the 3-minute mark and

-continue to do so over a 7-minute period until its influence was effectively zero, 10 minutes after becoming inactive.
-As soon as trading activity resumed at the Constituent Trading Platform, the index algorithm would reweight it to the appropriate weighting based on trading volume and pricevariance relative to the cohort of Constituent Trading Platforms included in the Index.
-Due to the period of inactivity, it would re-weight the Constituent Trading Platform activity to a weight lower than its original weighting-for example, to 12%.
+- Inactivity Adjustment: Assume that a Constituent Exchange represented a 14% weighting on the Index Price of a digital asset, which is based on the persecond calculations of its trading volume and price-variance relative to the cohort of Constituent Exchanges included in such Index, and then went offline for approximately two hours.
+The index algorithm would automatically recognize inactivity and start de-weighting the Constituent Exchange at the 3-minute mark and continue to do so over a 7-minute period until its influence was effectively zero, 10-minutes after becoming inactive.
+As soon as trading activity resumed at the Constituent Exchange, the index algorithm would re-weight it to the appropriate weighting based on trading volume and price-variance relative to the cohort of Constituent Exchanges included in the Index.
+Due to the period of inactivity, it would reweight the Constituent Exchange activity to a weight lower than its original weighting-for example, to 12%. - Price-Variance Weighting: Assume that for a one-hour period, the digital asset's execution prices on one Constituent Exchange were trading more than 7% higher than the average execution prices on another Constituent Exchange.
+The algorithm will automatically detect the anomaly and reduce that specific Constituent Exchange's weighting to 0% for that one-hour period, ensuring a reliable spot reference unaffected by the localized event.